htefera/Scalable-Data-science/README.md

 ## Course Project
 ## Course Name: Scalable Data Science

-The goal of the project is to process data using the following big data frameworks  and evaluate their performance.
+The goal of the project is to process data using the popular distributed big data frameworks and evaluate their performance.
+The four APIs we experimented with are:

-* MapReduce Framework
+1. Hadoop MapReduce
-* Apache Spark API
+2. Apache Spark
-* Apache Flink DataSet API
+3. Apache Flink DataSet API
-* Apache Flink Streaming API
+4. Apache Flink Streaming API

 **Tools** <br>